karthikeyanvk18/Kitchen-Story/README.md

 ## Kitchen Story an E-commerce Portal

-The code for this project is hosted at (https://github.com/karthikeyanvk18/Kitchen-Story) The project is developed by Abhishek Kumar Jha.
+The code for this project is hosted at (https://github.com/karthikeyanvk18/Kitchen-Story) The project is developed by kARTHIKEYAN P.
 # Project Details
 This project aims to design and develop an E-commerce website that lets people shop basic food items using Angular and Spring boot.
 It enables users to search and buy the available products.
 It was developed as a project of Phase-4 for the Full Stack Java Developer course.
 # Product Backlog: